lmponcio/Django-Issue-Tracker/README.md

 The project SRS can be found [here](./SRS.md)

-I have worked on a different branch for each sprint so the work can be easily reviewed.
+I worked on a different branch during each sprint so the work can be easily reviewed.
 You can find the branches [here](https://github.com/lmponcio/Django-Issue-Tracker/branches)

 #### Skills
 - Auth